I. Statement of Policy

 V. Responsibilities of Handlers/Owners

-C. Health and Vaccination – Animals must be immunized against diseases common to that type of animal.
+Health and Vaccination – Animals must be immunized against diseases common to that type of animal.
 All vaccinations must be current.
-These animals must wear a rabies vaccination tag and, in the case of emotional support animals, vaccination documentation must be provided to the ADA/Section 504 Coordinator prior to the animal being allowed into any residence hall.
+These animals must wear a rabies vaccination tag and, in the case of emotional support animals, vaccination documentation must be provided to the Director of Accessibility and Disability Services prior to the animal being allowed into any residence hall.

-D. Caring for the Animal – The cost of care, arrangements and responsibilities for the well-being of the animal are the sole responsibility of the handler/owner at all times.
+Caring for the Animal – The cost of care, arrangements and responsibilities for the well-being of the animal are the sole responsibility of the handler/owner at all times.
 MVC will accept no responsibility for the care of any animal covered by this policy.
+Examples of appropriate care include, but are not limited to the following areas:

 VI.
 Other Information Specifically Related to Service Animals